United Airlines Explorer Card Basics For May 2020

 The United Explorer Card is probably Chase’s most popular co-branded United Airlines credit card.
 This is a consumer card that offers perks that can be valuable whether you’re a frequent United flyer, or just travel with them every once in a while.

 So let’s look at what you need to know about this card in more detail, from the welcome bonus, to the return on spending the card offers, to the perks.

-At the moment the United Explorer Card is offering a welcome bonus of 40,000 United MileagePlus miles after spending $2,000 within the first three months of account opening.
+The United Explorer Card is offering a welcome bonus of 40,000 United MileagePlus miles after you spend $2,000 on purchases in the first 3 months your account is open.

 Redeem your United miles towards a Polaris ticket